ruby-cube/rue/README.md

 # Rue

-About: A collection of TypeScript-enhanced libraries for managing complexity.
-Covers event-driven architecture, reactivity, composition, tree structures, and control flow.

 <aside>
 ⚠️ Experimental: The projects in this repo are currently works-in-progress, not well-tested, with volatile APIs.
 Look and play, but definitely don’t use…
 </aside>

 ## Overview

-This is a collection of tools I created for myself in the process of building a fairly complex app (a Notion-like thought organizer tool).
+Rue.js is a collection of tools I created for myself in the process of building a fairly complex app (a Notion-like thought organizer tool).
 The tools aim to support maintainability and extensibility as an app becomes more complex and thus more prone to scattered logic and tight coupling of unrelated modules.

 The repo contains the following categories of tools: Event-driven programming, data management, control flow, and Vue reactivity.
 (Note that since Vue’s reactivity system is decoupled from the Vue component framework, the tools in this category can be used outside of Vue components)

 ## Installation

 (coming soon)

 ## Demo